mjokipro/mjpro-fe/README.md

 localhost:3000/

 # Reflection
-The drive for this project was to create an inovative capstone final project, and a personal portfolio site listing more projects, for the Software Engineering at Auburn University.
+The drive for this project was to create an innovative capstone final project, and a personal portfolio site listing more projects, for the Software Engineering at Auburn University.
 I set out to build only a basic CRUD app.
 This project was challenging because it provided the opportunity to gain experience using this new skill.
 An unexpected obsticle that I encountered was during deployment.
 I must have too many free Surge sites, and secure login posed a problem, so I moved to Render.com.